 Loved that schoolground, too, for recess -- baseball, always baseball -- and for Field Day.
 Who didn't love Field Day?
 It was something we talked about all year.
 Blue ribbons, red ribbons, white ribbons ... no ribbons.
 And those events -- the potato-spoon race, the sack race, the 50-yard dash, the class rope pull and -- most important -- the class baseball game.
 One fifth-grade (or sixth-grade) class against the other.
 We planned our lineup for weeks, and it was so important, I don't even remember if we won or lost.

 Making the move from one elementary school to another (Line Avenue to Sunset Acres) was much easier than the move from Holland to the U.S. a year and a half earlier.
-I would have been OK if we'd stayed in the older neighborhood where we were and going to Hamilton Terrace Junior High and C.E.
-Byrd High School, but moving to southwest Shreveport proved to be a blessing.
+I would have been OK if we'd stayed in the older neighborhood where we first lived and I would have gone to Hamilton Terrace Junior High and C.E.
+Byrd High School.
+But moving to southwest Shreveport proved to be a blessing.

-The keys to my fifth-grade year were (1) the Sunset Acres kids quickly made me one of their own and (2) I had learned to read English fairly well.
+The keys to my fifth-grade year were (1) the Sunset Acres kids who quickly made me one of their own and (2) by that time, I had learned to read English fairly well.

 I was already a Yankees' fan.
 When I read the book on Gehrig -- whose parents were immigrants -- and he was a Yankees' great and left-handed, I had a hero.
-He wore No. 4.
-When I joined a baseball team, I asked for No. 4, and wore that number throughout my "career."
+He wore No. 4 on the back of his jersey.
+When I joined a baseball team that next summer, I asked for No. 4, and wore that number throughout my "career."

 And I learned to love to read.
 That was also the first year my dad got a subscription to the daily newspaper -- the afternoon Shreveport Journal (he knew he could get the morning paper, The Times, at work).
-Every day, I'd get the Journal, spread it on the floor and was on my hands and knees reading all I could in the sports section.
+Every weekday afternoon, I would get the Journal, spread it on the floor, and was on my hands and knees reading all I could in the sports section.